 I read this great little section in Gene Stones’ book ‘The Watch’.
 Great book by the way.
 So, Ive blown off the dust and thought I’d share it with you.
 The book is from 2006.
 I purchased it back in 2010(ish).
-Its a fun overview of of how he saw the hierarchy if the top brands at the time…
+Its a fun overview of how he saw the hierarchy of the top brands at the time…

 Over to you Gene….

 “Think of an old European royal court.
 Patek Philippe is the King – stately, regal and reserved.
 The king doesn’t approve of the fancy gimmicks or quick moves; he’s solid, dependable – the top of the line.

 Vacheron Constantin is the Queen – flashy, sexy and sometimes even startling.

 Audemars Piguet is the artist prince – bold, interesting, often more daring than others, always intriguing and often superb.

 Jaeger-LeCoultre is the Prime Minister – shrewd, old and reliable.
 Often behind the scenes, for years, Jaeger LeCoultre has been helping others companies survive thanks to its manufacturing know-how.
 Jaeger LeCoultre doesn’t have the largest and fanciest line, but what it does, it does well and wisely.

 Then, there’s Rolex, the knight- the strongest, most sturdy, and most trustworthy; Rolex will go into to vigorous battle and come out none the worse for wear.